Myeongdong Street Food Complete Guide for First-Time Visitors

 -

-Eomuk Skewers (Fish Cake Skewers): Simmered in a savory broth, these fish cakes on a stick are a delightful, light snack.
-The broth itself is often served in a cup to warm you up.
-Look for the stalls with large pots of steaming broth.
+Eomuk Skewers (Fish Cake Skewers): Simmered in a savory broth, these fish cakes on a stick are such a delightful, light snack.
+And here's the best part: the broth itself is often served in a little cup to warm you right up!
+Just look for the stalls with those big, steaming pots of broth.

 Price Range: 1,000 - 2,000 KRW per skewer